Ivory Carvings: Swabian Jura

 Vogelherd Cave

-In 2006, archeologists from the Department of Early Prehistory and Quaternary Ecology at the German University of Tübingen unearthed the first completely intact mammoth ivory figurine from the Upper Paleolithic era of the old Stone Age.
-Dated to 33,000 BCE, it is the oldest figurative carving known to archeology, the oldest piece of European sculpture and one of the most outstanding examples of late Stone Age art.
+In 2006, archeologists from the Department of Early Prehistory and Quaternary Ecology at the German University of Tubingen unearthed the first completely intact mammoth ivory carving from the Upper Paleolithic era of the old Stone Age.
+Dated to 33,000 BCE, it is the oldest carving of an animal known to archeology, the second oldest example of European prehistoric sculpture after the famous Venus of Hohle Fels (c.38,000-33,000 BCE) - also discovered by archeologists from Tubingen - and one of the most outstanding examples of mobiliary art of the late Stone Age.

 Ivory Carving of Horse, Vogelherd